idmitrov/weatherboard-api/README.md

 ### `env`

-Rename .env.example to .env and fill out all the fields
+Copy .env.example and rename the copied file to .env then fill out all the fields in your .env

 ### `yarn dev`